assarbad/build-asuswrt-merlin/README.md

 * You'll want to issue a `git reset --hard` inside the cloned repository to undo all the changes `debian-build-image` does
 * And then start over after the preparation steps above

+## Usage with Vagrant

+It should be easiest way to build firmware in virtual machine using [Vagrant](http://www.vagrantup.com/).

+First run a virtual machine:

+    vagrant up

+Second look for some firmware release version on [releases page](https://github.com/RMerl/asuswrt-merlin/releases) and build an image for desired router model:

+    vagrant ssh -- compile-image -m RT-N66U -r 378.55

+Then wait for cloning sources from GitHub into VM, building an image and copying it to `release/` directory.

+You can build firmware from any Git branch, for example 'master':

+    vagrant ssh -- compile-image -m RT-N66U -r master

+At the end, stop VM:

+    vagrant halt

+or remove it completely:

+    vagrant destroy

 ## Contribute

 Please contribute by reporting issues and sending pull requests.